breezy-weather/breezy-weather/FEATURES.md

 # Features

-This page intends to give some explanation to how some features of Geometric Weather work.
+This page intends to give some explanations to how some features of Geometric Weather work.

 ## Air quality